 SSP is paid from day one for employees who are sick or self-isolating due to coronavirus for 4 days or more.
 Where someone is advised to self-isolate for 3 days prior to surgery, and they are unable to work on the day of the surgery, they would also be eligible for SSP.

 The Government has introduced the new Universal Credit (UC) welfare benefit, which replaces several existing benefits including Housing Benefit.
 UC will affect people who are both in and out of work, and of working age.

 Although you may not be claiming benefits at the moment, you or a member of your household may have a change in circumstances.

-Our customers receiving welfare benefit may have already seen changes taking place as Universal Credit (UC) has been rolled out to all JCPs in the Liverpool City Region.
 If you’re struggling to make an online claim, contact the UC Helpline on 0800 328 5644 available Monday – Friday, 8am – 6pm.

 How will I know if I am affected?

 You will only be affected if you have a change in circumstances or need to make a new benefits claim and the Department for Work and Pensions (DWP) will advise you of this.

 Our charitable arm, Torus Foundation can offer you advice on making an online claim by assisting with: